ICCB-Cologne/medicc2/README.md

 `_cn_events_df.tsv` file will not be accurate.
 If you selected total copy number this will mainly be due to multiple WGDs in a single node.
 Please get in contact with us if the problem prevails even without the `--total-copy-numbers` flag.

+**missing segments / gaps in the segmentation** MEDICC2 will assume that the segmentation is gap-less, i.e. that gaps between neighboring segments are neglible.
+If your data contains large gaps this might affect the performance of MEDICC2 as it might incorrectly jointly mutate segments that are actually separated.

 # Simulation Validation
 The simulated copy-number profiles used in the MEDICC2 publication were created using our simulation framework [Simphyni](https://bitbucket.org/schwarzlab/simphyni/src/main/).
 The Simphyni repository contains a notebook to recreate the exact data used in the publication.